 The individual physical needs of some pupils can be addressed, following input from outside experts e.g. Physiotherapists, Occupational Therapists, Visual/Hearing Advisers and Speech and Language Therapists.
 Pupils will follow their personal plan which is incorporated into their timetable on a daily basis if required.
+The school also has access to the sensory room in the neighbouring nursery.
 Medical needs are addressed through individual medical plans and the school nurses visit Alverton when needed to see pupils and to support staff.